4 Helpful Font Pairing Tips – Typography for Teachers

 Where can I find fun fonts for my classroom?

-If you’re looking for any fun fonts for your classroom, I would suggest looking on TPT!
+If you’re looking for any fun fonts for your classroom, check TPT!

 You can start by downloading fonts created by Kimberly Geswein.
-She is a popular font artist, and her fonts are completely free for personal use in the classroom.
-So when you download a font, you can use it an unlimited number of times in your classroom.
+Her fonts are popular and completely free for personal use in the classroom.
+When you download a font, you can use it an unlimited number of times in your classroom.

 If you’re a TPT seller, you can invest in fonts for commercial use!
-Let’s say you have a KG font that you really love and you want to use that in some of your TPT resources, you can actually purchase licenses, and there are some TPT font artists that include the license with your purchase.
-If you buy fonts from them, you can get a license with that.
+Let’s say you have a KG font you love and want to use in some of your TPT resources.
+You can actually purchase licenses, and there are some TPT font artists that include the license with your purchase.

-My big warning for you though is just to not go in a deep hole of buying all the fonts, because trust me, I have been there and it is not fun.
+My big warning for you though is just to not go in a deep hole of buying all the fonts – I have been there, and it is not fun.
 It makes somebody who is super indecisive like I am even more indecisive!

 Happy font pairing!